anope/anope/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---

 <!--
 Please fill in the template below.
 It will help us process your feature request a lot faster.
+If you have multiple features to request then please open one issue for each feature.
 -->

 **Description**